joindin/joindin-vm/README.md

     ```

     If you are getting Git and PHP warnings and you have previously forked joind.in before the introduction of web2,
-    make sure that your fork of `joindin-legacy` is not called `joind.in`.
+    you can safely remove your forks of `joindin-legacy` and the even older `joind.in`.

 1. Execute the Homestead `make` command: